The Sky (song)

-"The Sky" (Chinese: 天空没有极限; pinyin: Tiānkōng méiyǒu jíxiàn; The sky is not the limit) is a song by Hong Kong singer-songwriter G.E.M., for her seventh studio album, Revelation (2022).
+"The Sky" (天空没有极限 (Tiānkōng méiyǒu jíxiàn); The sky is not the limit) is a song by Hong Kong singer-songwriter G.E.M., for her seventh studio album, Revelation (2022).
 It was released along with the album on September 23, 2022, by G Nation and Sony as the album's final single.
 It was written by G.E.M. and produced by her and Hong Kong songwriter Terrence Ma.

 The lyrics of "The Sky" revolve around themes of determination, strength, and persistence.
 Its music video serves as the fourteenth and last chapter of the singer's Revelation music video series.

 Background and release

 "The Sky" was released as the last track from G.E.M.'s album Revelation on September 23, 2022.

 Composition and lyrics

 G.E.M. felt a notion of having limitless possibilities as she entered her thirties and anticipated period of growth and self-fulfillment.
 "The Sky" reflects her personal aspirations while also emphasizing her belief in fostering "love."
 The song includes background vocals from the M9 Marginal Youth Singing Choir in its conclusion, serving as a metaphor to showcase that the new generation also holds a "boundless and infinite potential".